mkhosru/Deep-Learning-XAI-Architecture/README.md

-Architectural Heritage Classification Using XAI
+Interpretable Deep Learning for European Architectural Heritage Classification Using XAI

 This project focuses on classifying European architectural heritage elements using deep learning, with an emphasis on explainability.
 We compare three models — ResNet50, tf_efficientnetv2_s, and ViT Base16 — and use Grad-CAM and LIME to visualize how the models make their predictions.